ferrangarciarovira/FI-Securities-and-Hedging---BSE-Master-s-coursework/README.md

 # FI Securities and Hedging - BSE Master's coursework

-Code and materials from the "Fixed Income Securities and Hedging" course at BSE.
-Includes bond pricing, duration, yield curves, and hedging strategies.
-Work done as part of the Master's program using Python.
+This repository contains code and materials from the "Fixed Income Securities and Hedging" course at the Barcelona School of Economics (BSE), part of the Master's in Financial Economics.

+## Topics Covered
+- Bond pricing and yield calculations
+- Duration and convexity
+- Yield curves and term structure models
+- Hedging strategies with fixed income instruments

+## Structure
+- `notebooks/`: Jupyter notebooks with implementations
+- `data/`: Datasets used for exercises and projects
+- `excel/`: Excel sheets with calculations and models

+## Tools Used
+- Python (NumPy, pandas, matplotlib)

+## Author
+Ferran García Rovira